isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ## Introduction

-This tutorials explains how to write a Node.js application that connects with the CoreMedia Headless Server.
+This tutorial explains how to write a Node.js application that connects with the CoreMedia Headless Server.
 The result is a webapp that delivers an RSS feed with selected CoreMedia teaser documents.

 ## Prerequisites

 - Make sure that you have Node.js installed (this tutorial was developed with Node.js 12.16).
 - Make sure that you have npm installed.
-- Make sure that you have access to a CoreMedia system which includes a Headless Server.
+- Make sure that you have access to a CoreMedia system that includes a Headless Server.

 ## Implementation Steps